A Practical Guide to Soft Skills Communication, Psychology, and Ethics for Your Professional Life

-This accessible text overviews the range of soft skills sought after by employers and provides a practical guide to developing and effectively demonstrating these skills.
+This accessible text looks at the range of soft skills sought after by employers and provides a practical guide to developing and effectively demonstrating these skills.

-This accessible text can be used as a supplement for communication, business, and career-oriented courses, and will be of interest to individual students and junior professionals as well as career counsellors, postsecondary instructors across the curriculum, and professionals in human resources and learning and development.
+The book can be used as a supplement for communication, business, and career-oriented courses, and it will be of interest to individual students and junior professionals as well as career counselors, postsecondary instructors across the curriculum, and professionals in human resources and learning and development.

 Chapter 1 Soft Skills in a Digital Age

 Part 1: The Background to Soft Skills

 Part 2: Outward-facing Soft Skills

 Chapter 6: Teamwork